pantheon-systems/documentation/source/content/guides/drupal-latest/drupal-latest-hosted/05-create-site.md

 integration: [--]
 ---

-1. Create a new Drupal 9 Integrated Composer site from the Upstream using the: [Create Your Pantheon Site](https://dashboard.pantheon.io/sites/create?upstream_id=897fdf15-992e-4fa1-beab-89e2b5027e03) page.
+1. Create a new drupal:latest Integrated Composer site from the Upstream using the: [Create Your Pantheon Site](https://dashboard.pantheon.io/sites/create?upstream_id=897fdf15-992e-4fa1-beab-89e2b5027e03) page.
 On the this page:

    - Enter a name for the site.